MoveOnOrg/votetripling/README_local.md

 - *names_extract* a guess for the extracted names (to be reviewed)

 # Running the app frontend
-app.py is a Python 3.x, Flask-based frontend that provides a dedicated UI for uploading data sets and running the scripts with them.
+app.py is a Python 3.x, Flask-based frontend that provides a dedicated UI for uploading data sets and requesting that the above scripts be run with them.
+It uses Celery workers, a Redis queue and Flask-mail to manage script jobs and email notifications with the results in the background.
 Make sure you've created and activated a virtual environment (see Requirements) and installed everything in requirements.txt.

 You'll need to install Redis.
 On OSX, install homebrew and then `brew install redis`.
 You may also need to run `pip install "celery[redis]"`